On the geometry and arithmetic of infinite translation surfaces: Proof of main results

-descends to a flat covering map $\rho:S_0\longrightarrow T_0$.
-Hence $\overline{S}=\overline{S_0}$ defines a covering over a flat torus ramified over at most one point.
-This proves necessity.\\ \\ (B) Let $p:\overline{S} \to T$ be an origami, i.e. ramified at most over $\infty \in T$.
-All saddle connections of $S$ are preimages of closed simple curves on $T$ with base point at $\infty$.
-This implies that the derivatives of all saddle connections are vectors with integer coordinates.
-Thus $\Ksc(S) = \Khol(S) = \QQ$.
-If $S$ has at least four non parallel holonomy vectors, then furthermore $\Kcr(S) = \QQ$.\\ If $S$ has at least two linearly independent holonomy vectors, then the Veech group must preserve the lattice spanned by them.
-Thus it is commensurable to a (possible infinite index) subgroup of SL$(2,\ZZ)$.\\ Hence every origami fulfills conditions (2), (3) and (4).
-If it has at least two linearly independent holonomy vectors, then it fulfills in addition (1) and (5).\\ Contrariwise, the proof of Theorem \ref{rel} (i) gives an example for a translation surface $S$ with Veech group SL$(2,\ZZ)$ that has four non parallel holonomy vectors.
-The segment field in this case $\Ksc(S)$ is not $\QQ$, thus it is not and origami.
-Hence it is an example for the fact that (1) and (5) do not imply that the translation surface is an origami.
-In Theorem \ref{rel} (ii) the Veech group of the translation surface $S$ constructed in the proof is SL$(2,\QQ)$ and there are two non parallel holonomy vectors.
-Thus $S$ contradicts (1), which implies that $S$ is not an origami.
-But $\Kcr(S) = \Khol(S) = \Ksc(S) = \Ktr(S) = \QQ$.
-Hence (2) - (5) also do not imply that the translation surface is an origami.\\
+descends to a flat covering map $p:S_0\longrightarrow T_0$.
+Hence $\overline{S}=\overline{S_0}$ defines a covering over a flat torus ramified at most over one point.
+This proves necessity.\\ \\ Now we prove part (\labelcref{partB}).
+First we prove that every origami satisfies conditions (\labelcref{vg}), (\labelcref{Kcr}), (\labelcref{Khol}), (\labelcref{Ksc}) and (\labelcref{Ktr}). \\ Let $\overline{p}:\overline{S} \to T$ be an origami ramified at most over $\infty \in T$.
+All saddle connections of $S$ are preimages of closed simple curves on $T$ with a base point at $\infty$.
+This implies that all holonomy vectors have integer coordinates.
+Thus $\Ksc(S) = \Khol(S) = \Kcr(S) = \QQ$.
+Hence every origami fulfils conditions (\labelcref{Kcr}), (\labelcref{Khol}) and (\labelcref{Ksc}) in part (\labelcref{partB}).
+If $S$ furthermore has at least two linearly independent holonomy vectors, then the Veech group must preserve the lattice spanned by them.
+Thus it is commensurable to a (possible infinite index) subgroup of SL$(2,\ZZ)$ and $S$ fulfils in addition (\labelcref{vg}) and (\labelcref{Ktr}).\\